 Nike Girls Lacrosse Camp at Adrian College Adrian, Michigan

-Adrian College, a private Division III school located about 45 minutes outside Ann Arbor and only 90 minutes from Detroit, is hosting the Nike Girl's Varsity Elite Camp again in 2013.
-Come join Rachel Cibulas and her staff this summer and take your game to the next level!
+Adrian College, a private Division III school located about 45 minutes outside Ann Arbor and only 90 minutes from Detroit, is hosting the Nike Girl's Varsity Elite Camp again in 2014.
+Come join Melissa Nakasuji and her staff this summer and take your game to the next level!

 - High School Camp for Girls Ages 14-18